percona/pmm/docs/using/platform/dbaas.md

 # DBaaS Dashboard

-!!! alert alert-warning "Caution"
-    DBaaS functionality is Alpha.
+> <b style="color:goldenrod">Caution</b> DBaaS functionality is Alpha.
 The information on this page is subject to change and may be inaccurate.

-!!! alert alert-info "Note"
-    You must run PMM Server with a DBaaS feature flag to activate the features described here.
+> You must run PMM Server with a DBaaS feature flag to activate the features described here.

 ---